engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `tail`

 Returns a list of all but the first item in the list.
-If the list is empty, 'tail' will throw.
+If the list is empty, `tail` will `throw`.

-Calling 'tail' on a list with one element will return the empty list.
+Calling `tail` on a list with one element will return the empty list.
-Calling 'tail' on the empty list is a developer error.
+Calling `tail` on the empty list is a developer error.
 Take care to guard against doing that.

 **Signature:** `(this: List<T>) -> List<T> (May Throw)`